iann0036/tf-cfn-provider/docs/providers/google/README.md

 ## Configuration

-To configure this resource, you may optionally create an AWS Secrets Manager secret with the name **terraform/google**.
-The below arguments may be included as the key/value or JSON properties in the secret:
+To configure this resource, you may optionally create an AWS Secrets Manager secret with the name **terraform/google** or add [template metadata](https://github.com/iann0036/tf-cfn-provider/blob/master/examples/metadata.yaml).
+The below arguments may be included as the key/value or JSON properties in the secret or metadata object:

 * `credentials` - (Optional) The path or contents of a file that contains your service account private key in JSON format.
 You can download your existing